CRUD Operations

 // Check if document existedbool updated = await store.SetProperty<User>("user-1", u => u.Age, 31);How it works: The expression u => u.Age is resolved to the JSON path $.age (respecting [JsonPropertyName] attributes and naming policies).
 The SQL executed is:

 UPDATE documentsSET Data = json_set(Data, '$.age', json('31')), UpdatedAt = @nowWHERE Id = @id AND TypeName = @typeName;Supported value types: string, int, long, double, float, decimal, bool, and null.
-To replace a collection or nested object, use Set (full replacement) or Upsert (merge patch).
+To replace a collection or nested object, use Update (full replacement) or Upsert (merge patch).

 Remove a single property (RemoveProperty)

 Section titled “Remove a single property (RemoveProperty)”RemoveProperty strips a field from the stored JSON using SQLite’s json_remove().
 Returns true if the document was found and updated, false if not found.
 The removed field will have its C# default value on next read.
+The id parameter accepts Guid, int, long, or string.

 // Remove a nullable fieldawait store.RemoveProperty<User>("user-1", u => u.Email);